sebdah/dynamic-dynamodb/docs/cloudformation_template.rst

 Overview
 --------

-To make the installation as smooth as possible, the Dynamic DynamoDB project provides a `CloudFormation <http://aws.amazon.com/cloudformation/>`__ template.
+To make it as easy as possible to get Dynamic DynamoDB up and running we provide a `CloudFormation <http://aws.amazon.com/cloudformation/>`__ template.
 This template will launch an t1.micro instance with Dynamic DynamoDB pre-installed.
 All you need to do is to provide a Dynamic DynamoDB configuration file to use.

 Please note that this will be charged towards your AWS account.
 The cost for a t1.micro server in us-east-1 is less than 15 USD / month.